-Traditionally clinical trials would focus on the treatment of cancers for some specific genetic mutation or at certain locations such as lung, breast, etc. A more recent development for oncology clinical trials such as a basket study includes patients with a certain genetic mutation in common regardless of the site of origin of cancer in the body.
-Basket studies are sometimes referred to as bucket studies.
+Traditionally clinical trials would focus on the treatment of cancers for some specific genetic mutation or at certain locations such as lung, breast, etc. A more recent development for oncology clinical trials, such as a basket study, includes patients with a particular genetic mutation in common regardless of the site of origin of cancer in the body.

-For example, patients recruited in the basket study have the same genetic mutation, but cancers located in different regions such as lung, liver, prostate, etc.
+For example, patients recruited in the basket study have the same genetic mutation, but cancers locate in different regions such as lung, liver, prostate, etc.

 Basket trials can be relatively simple in design to include specific treatment arms or ‘baskets’ for cancers of different origins or locations.
-The design can also become more complex with the baskets including more than 1 genetic mutation across multiple cancer locations or they may be designed to evaluate multiple drugs across a selected number of genetic mutations, and cancer locations.
+The design can also become more complex with the baskets including more than one genetic mutation across multiple cancer locations.
+Or design to evaluate multiple drugs across a selected number of genetic mutations and cancer locations.

 Advantages of basket trials

-- Basket studies can be useful to determine if a drug targeting genetic mutation at a particular site may be effective in treating that same genetic mutation found in cancer located in another site of the body.
+- Basket studies can determine if a drug targeting genetic mutation at a particular site may be effective in treating that same genetic mutation found in cancer located in another site of the body.

-- These designs help to evaluate if a drug would be good candidates for larger trials with a more specific target, in terms of origin or location of cancer.
+- In terms of origin or location of cancer,.these designs help to evaluate if a drug would be a good candidate for larger trials with a more specific target,

-- The US FDA considers a basket study to be adequate evidence for approval and recommends for the researcher to utilize such trial designs.
+- The US FDA considers a basket study to be adequate evidence for approval and recommends researchers utilize such trial designs.

 - Exposure in multiple contexts can provide an additional understanding of the mechanism of sensitivity and resistance.

-- Without a comparative arm, can’t distinguish predictive from prognostic.
+- Without a comparative arm, the researcher can’t distinguish predictive from prognostic.